A Complete Guide to Core Materials for Composite Manufacturing

 Coosa Composites Panels

-Foam cores are widely used due to their lightweight nature and excellent impact resistance.
-Common types include:
+Foam cores are popular for their lightweight and impact resistance:

-• Polyurethane (PU) Foam: Used in automotive and industrial applications for its shock-absorbing properties.
+• PU Foam: Shock-absorbing, used in automotive and industrial applications.

 2. Honeycomb Core Materials

-• Nomex Honeycomb: A fire-resistant material used in aircraft interiors and military applications.
+• Nomex Honeycomb: Fire-resistant, used in aircraft interiors.

-• Carbon Fiber Honeycomb: Offers extreme strength and stiffness for advanced composite structures.
+• Carbon Fiber Honeycomb: Extreme stiffness for advanced composites.

 3. Balsa Wood Core